 What is Spanish Chorizo vs. Mexican Chorizo?

-Spanish chorizo and Mexican corizo are indeed different flavor profiles, and they aren’t necessarily interchangeable.
+Spanish chorizo and Mexican chorizo are indeed different, and they aren’t interchangeable.

-The Spanish version is smoked (cured) and the smoky flavor of the sausage is enhanced with liberal use of smoked paprika.
-This means it does not need to be cooked like the fresh ground version typical of Mexican chorizo.
+The Spanish version is made from cured pork that is heavily seasoned with paprika.
+“Cured” means it is not raw and needing to be cooked like the fresh ground version typical of Mexican chorizo.

 The basic way to cook Mexican fresh chorizo is: